Artajona

 What to do in Artajona

-In addition to historic buildings, this village offers a free escape room for entertainment with the whole family El secreto de Artajona (“The Secret of Artajona”).
+In addition to historic buildings, this village offers a free escape room for entertainment with the whole family called El secreto de Artajona (“The Secret of Artajona”).
 This escape room can be played via your smartphone.
 It starts at the bottom of the village, then takes you through the main streets and buildings.
 The downside is that this escape room is only available in Spanish.
 It is therefore necessary that someone can understand the Spanish language to participate.

 At the end of August, Artajona organizes a unique event that brings the village back to the Middle Ages.
 The inhabitants dress in clothing that was worn in the Middle Ages.
 There are various activities to do during this event.
 For example, visitors can taste all kinds of typical Navarrese products in the craft markets.
 There are also falconry shows, an exhibition with knights on horseback carrying medieval lances and various guided tours.